w-mcilhagga/dst/README.md

 # `dst` - dead simple templates.

 `dst` is a very simple very tiny template engine inspired by [mustaches.js](https://github.com/janl/mustache.js/), but built on top of javascript [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
-Minimized, the template engine is just 1.22KB
+Minimized, the template engine is just 1.22KB.

+You can also look at some [examples](./examples.md) or try out the examples in the tryout.html page (which must be run using a local server if you download it - I'll put together an online version later.)

 ## Usage.